LEOMAZENDA/LEOMAZENDA/README.md

 ## 🚀More About Me

-Fullstack .Net Developer, DBA, Hardware Technician.
-Always seeking new technologies and skills.
+I'm always seeking new technologies and skills.

 - 🔭 Working on **microservices, Docker, Kubernetes, .NET 8, RabbitMQ**.
 - 👯 Member of the **.NET Foundation** and contributor to open-source projects.